logichousepcb/Logix_Multifunction/Readme.md

 You will be greated with this main page when you navigate to the devices ip.  (be patient the first few times) <br>
 ![GitHub Logo](https://github.com/logichousepcb/Logix_Multifunction/blob/main/mainpage.PNG)<br>

+Thank you @heffneil for the work on cleaning up the webui pages!

 Here is the device configuration page where.
 **You can enter/change your wifi information here. <br>